Jianmin2drugai/Jianmin2drugai.github.io/_pages/about.md

 * List of papers about Proteins Design using Deep Learning.
 Fork [[this repository](https://github.com/Peldom/papers_for_protein_design_using_DL)].

 * Collection of RNA, mRNA, DNA, Peptide, Protein, Antibody and Complex for Folding.
-Fork [[https://github.com/AspirinCode/awesome-BioMolFold)].
+Fork [[this repository](https://github.com/AspirinCode/awesome-BioMolFold)].

 &#x1F4CC;Contact